JLEWilson/currency_exchanger/README.md

 ## Setup/Installation Requirements

-Make sure to include information for package.jason and install
+Make sure to include information for API

 * _You can find the github repository [here]()_
 * _Click the code button, and copy the https link_